 Roles and privileges can also be used to control access depending on which design part an asset belongs to.
 For example, some source code may be owned by a design part called GUI, and privileges are configured so that only users with the Developer role for that design part can edit the code.
 If a user has the Developer role for a different part, for example Database, they can edit code owned by Database but not GUI.

-For details about privileges, roles, and design parts, see the Administration Console online help.
+For details about privileges, roles, and design parts, see Set up the process model.